 Regulators Release Updated Rulemaking Agendas

-The Consumer Financial Protection Bureau and the National Credit Union Administration have released their updated rulemaking agendas, which have been published in the Unified Agenda.
-The Unified Agenda includes rulemaking actions in pre-rule, proposed-rule, and final-rule stages.
-Below are future items on the unified agendas that have not yet had final rules proposed.
+The Consumer Financial Protection Bureau (CFPB) and the National Credit Union Administration (NCUA) have released their updated rulemaking agendas, which have been published in the Unified Agenda.
+The Unified Agenda includes rulemaking actions in pre-rule, proposed rule, and final rule stages.
+In addition, the CFPB provided insights into their rulemaking here.

 CFPB rulemaking that stands out as having implications for credit unions includes:

 Section 1071 of the Dodd-Frank Act requires the CFPB to create rules that will require financial institutions to compile, maintain, and report information concerning credit applications made by women-owned, minority-owned, and small businesses.
-The CFPB issued an RFI in 2017 to determine the types of credit products offered and the types of data available.
-The information received will help the CFPB determine how to implement the rule efficiently while minimizing burdens on lenders.
+The CFPB is currently in the pre-rule stage and is focusing on outreach and research to understand the players, products, and practices in the small business lending market.

 Major NCUA rulemaking includes:

 The NCUA issued an advanced notice of proposed rulemaking to gather information from on the utility and practicality of supplemental capital in the risk-based capital context.
-The NCUA is considering the public comments received and moving toward a proposed rule.
+The NCUA is awaiting public comment and will consider proposing a supplemental capital rule after reviewing public comments.

 Question of the Week